phendry/phendry/README.md

 - 👀 I’m interested in web programming languages such as HTML, PHP, JS, MySql and other web builder apps (WordPress, Wix, Weebly, Etc)
 - 🌱 I’m currently learning Python, NodeJS, and Ruby
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me ...
+- 📫 How to reach me just message me

 <!---
 phendry/phendry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.